 At Maastricht Science Programme, we offer a completely new educational approach to natural sciences.
-Our three-year bachelor’s programme gives you the freedom to choose your own curriculum from a wide variety of courses.
+MSP gives you the freedom to build your own curriculum from a wide variety of courses in the natural sciences.
 No need to pin yourself down to a predefined programme or force a curriculum decision if you are still undecided.
 You select your own set of courses each semester, while becoming familiar with your options.
 Your dedicated academic advisor will match curricular offerings with your particular needs and ambitions.

 6211 KW, Maastricht

 With our teaching methods Problem-Based Learning and Research-Based Learning you work in small groups in close interaction with fellow students and a tutor, solving real life academic problems.
 You learn how to think as an academic and how to work as a professional, providing you with a solid basis for the labour market.
 Your active participation determines the way you expand your knowledge and develop your skills.
 Learn from doing and get your essential hands-on experience in our modern and fully equipped laboratories at the Brightlands Chemelot Campus, one of the most innovative chemical and materials communities in the Netherlands.

 We offer a bachelor's programme that is taught entirely in English.
 With staff and students from all over the world, we are proud of the international community at Maastricht Science Programme.